Donald Trump knew about the executives' tax evasion scheme - ExBulletin

 Weisselberg testified that he conspired to hide his benefits with McConney by adjusting payroll records to deduct their cost from his salary.

-The arrangement reduced Weisselberg’s tax liability, while saving the company money as he didn’t have to give him a big raise to cover the cost of benefits and additional taxes he would have. incurred.
+The arrangement reduced Weisselberg’s tax liability, while saving the company money because he didn’t have to give it a big raise to cover the cost of benefits and additional taxes he was incurring. would have incurred.

 But Necheles argued that any benefit to the company was incidental, minimal and unintended.